Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/index.rst

 Check controller and software compatibility
 -------------------------------------------

-Pickit is compatible with controllers **FS100,** **DX200** and **YRC1000**.
+Pickit is compatible with controllers **FS100,** **DX200** and **YRC1000(Micro)**.

 The following parameters must be declared on the controller to allow the correct operation of the application.
-These settings must be enabled by Yaskawa:
+Ask your local Yaskawa affiliate to check this.

 -  **LAN INTERFACE SETTING** function set to **MANUAL SETTING**
 -  **MotoPlus** function set to **USED**
 -  **MACRO INST.** function set to **USED**
 -  **MotoPlus - Number of files** set to **1** (Default setting)
 -  **MotoPlus - Number of tasks** set to **5** (Default setting)

-These settings can be found in :guilabel:`SYSTEM` → :guilabel:`SETUP` → :guilabel:`OPTION FUNCTION`.
-Please contact your local Yaskawa affiliate if you need to connect multiple devices to the Ethernet port to check compatibility of all this equipment.

 Setup the network connection
 ----------------------------